Annex A: Guidelines on company security officer and alternate company security officer responsibilities

 3. reviewing the security requirements in the contract security requirements checklist (SRCL) or contract security clauses and ensuring that all requirements are followed

-4. obtaining approval from Public Services and Procurement Canada’s (PSPC) Contract Security Program (CSP) before awarding a subcontract with security requirements
+4. obtaining approval from Public Services and Procurement Canada’s Contract Security Program (CSP) before awarding a subcontract with security requirements

 5. submitting personnel security screening requests for all ACSOs and key senior officials (KSO) to the highest level of access required